AnneEnglish/Portfolio-3/README.md

 2. Locate and click on the GitHub Repository for the project you want to fork.
 3. Just below the navigation bar for the repository you will see 'fork'.
 Click on it will take you to a new page with the title 'Create a new fork'.
 4. On that page make sure the owner is set to your profile and then type in the name you want to give the repository.
-5. Scroll to the end of the page and in the bottom right hand corner you will see a green button that says 'Create fork', if you click that you should now have a copy of the orginal repository on your Github account.
+5. Scroll to the end of the page and in the bottom right hand corner you will see a green button that says 'Create fork', if you click that you should now have a copy of the original repository on your Github account.

 <!-- omit in toc -->
 #### Making a Local Clone